ShivashankarareddyBA/mytube-gpt/README.md

 - updated the profile witch Name and Photo
 - bugfix :signUp use and display name and pitcture
-  bugfix: if the user not logged in it readirecting to browse page
+  bugfix: if the user not logged in it readirecting to browse page Unsubscribed to the onAuthStateChanged callback add hardcoded values to constants file

 # Mytube-Gpt Features